 Figure 6.
 Flow fields associated with the extreme and neutral offsets in the front turbine, viewed from upstream.
-The Δx term indicates the distance downstream from the front turbine in terms of rotor diameters.
+The $\Delta x$ term indicates the distance downstream from the front turbine in terms of rotor diameters.
 Brighter colors show faster velocities.
-Streamlines show the direction of the crossflow and vertical velocity components.
-In each plot, the vertical and crossflow location of the back turbine is shown as a white circle.
+Streamlines show the direction of the cross-flow and vertical velocity components.
+In each plot, the vertical and cross-flow location of the back turbine is shown as a white circle.
 The turbines rotate clockwise when viewed from upstream.
 A diagram is shown on the left depicting the direction of positive yaw offset when viewing the turbine from above.

 Figure 7.
-Time-averaged flow fields associated with the optimal power (left) and loading (right) found by the optimization, viewed from upstream, 6 rotor diameters (top) away from the front turbine, one rotor diameter upstream of the downstream turbine.
+Time-averaged flow fields associated with the optimal power (left) and loading (right) found by the optimization, viewed from upstream, six rotor diameters away from the front turbine and one rotor diameter upstream of the downstream turbine.
 Brighter colors indicate faster velocity magnitudes.
-In each plot, the vertical and crossflow location of the back turbine are shown as a white ellipse.
+In each plot, the vertical location and cross-flow location of the back turbine are shown as a white ellipse.

-should apply this approach and a low-fidelity loading function to more complex wind plant layouts to confirm their effectiveness.
+The multifidelity multiobjective optimization approach was effective in exploring the trade-offs between loading and power when developing a wake-steering design.
+Convergence was achieved in the multifidelity optimization case after approximately 30% as many equivalent high-fidelity model evaluations as in the single-fidelity case.
+Future work should apply this approach and a low-fidelity loading function to more complex wind plant layouts to confirm their effectiveness.
 Exploring the solutions in the final Pareto sets guided insights into the fundamental flow physics.
-Given the 5 specified turbine spacing and atmospheric conditions, a pos-

-- itive front turbine yaw offset is more effective at reducing loading and increasing power than a negative yaw offset because the counter-rotating vortices associated with the negative front turbine yaw offset produce a greater velocity deficit 10 in the downstream wake.
-The boundary layer is convected - by the counter-rotating vortices, adversely affecting loading, and this may be avoided using less-extreme front turbine yaw offsets.
-Slightly modifying the back turbine yaw offset reduced loading by 4% and only reduced power by 0.3%.
-Greater offsets in the back turbine also led to less overall 15 loading, with significantly less power generation.
+Given the specified turbine spacing and atmospheric conditions, a positive front turbine yaw offset is more effective at reducing loading and increasing power than a negative yaw offset because the counter-rotating vortices associated with the negative front turbine yaw offset produce a greater velocity deficit in the downstream wake.
+The boundary layer is convected by the counter-rotating vortices, adversely affecting loading, and this may be avoided using less-extreme front turbine yaw offsets.
+Slightly modifying the back turbine yaw offset reduced loading by $4\,\%$ and only reduced power by $0.3\,\%$ .
+Greater offsets in the back turbine also led to less overall loading, with significantly less power generation.